Curetis acuta

-Curetis acuta, the angled sunbeam, is a species of butterfly belong to the lycaenid family.
+Curetis acuta, the angled sunbeam, is a species of butterfly belonging to the lycaenid family.
 It is found in Indomalayan realm.
 Curetis acuta is sexually dimorphic, the sexes differing in dorsal coloration of the wings, however their ventral wings are similar and of silver color which reflects sunlight.
 The reflection of light by silver ventral wings plays a role of signalling during flight, camouflage while at rest or during hibernation, and lowering body temperatures by reflecting the sunlight.